 All You Need to Know About Refinancing Your Mortgage

-When you get pre-approved for a mortgage, you get an idea about the value of your home as well as the mortgage payments associated with it.
-The pre-approval process also guarantees a fixed interest rate for a specific period of time and you are protected against the unexpected increase in interest rates.
-Another important thing to remember is that you are not obligated to the bank or even the mortgage broker after the pre-approval process and there is no cost associated with obtaining a mortgage pre-approval.
+When you get pre-approved for a mortgage, you get an idea about the value of your home, as well as the mortgage payments associated with it.
+The pre-approval process also guarantees a fixed interest rate for a specific period of time.
+You are protected against the unexpected increase in interest rates.
+Also remember that you are not obligated to the bank or even the mortgage broker after the pre-approval process.
+There is no cost associated with obtaining a mortgage pre-approval.

 Why Should I think About Refinancing my Mortgage?

 There are several reasons to refinance your existing mortgage.

 You can take advantage of low-interest rates

 Breaking your mortgage contract for a lower interest rate makes sense if you can save money over a long period of time.
 However, you need to look at the numbers, i.e. the penalty (if any) for breaking the contract, and the size of your remaining mortgage.

 Homeowners with a variable rate mortgage are expected to pay three months interest as a penalty.
 On the other hand, if you hold a fixed rate mortgage, you are required to pay a penalty of more than three months interest.
 In some cases, you might be required to pay interest rate differential (IRD) penalty.

 Another great reason to refinance your mortgage is to gain access to the equity of your home.
 When you decide to refinance your home, you can gain access to up to 80% of its value, minus the outstanding mortgages.
 This chunk of money can be used for investments, home renovation or even to finance your child’s education.